 |If you don’t have types of data like age, income, address, or gender, Acquia Customer Data Platform can help you get it.|

 With the democratization of big data, marketers now have hundreds of other characteristics they can study: brand preference, discount preference, only buys dresses, time spent on site, browsing behavior, length of call, etc. Some customer characteristics have no correlation to buying behavior; other characteristics correlate to the buying behavior and each other in different ways.
-It's just not feasible for a person to go through hundreds of types of data, finding relationships between each.
+It's just not feasible for a person to go through hundreds of types of data to find relationships between each.

 That’s when you use clustering.

 Clustering is the process of using machine learning and algorithms to identify how different types of data are related and creating new segments based on those relationships.
 Clustering finds the relationship between data points so they can be segmented.

 In the following mock-up of a cluster model for my black-dress customers, we see that many of the women purchased a dress in the first two months of the year and were in their early twenties.
 (My fictional analyst couldn't figure out why.
 I'm very disappointed.)

 Clustering the data helped me discover a new segment of customers and their buying behavior.
 The CDP applies clustering models and hundreds of others like these to hundreds of data sets to predict a customer’s likelihood to buy.